The California Employment Development Department (EDD) is responsible for administrating the Unemployment Insurance (UI) program in the state.

 Call today and find out if we can help you get your benefits back.

 Sometimes the EDD demands that unemployed workers pay back some or all of their unemployment insurance benefits.
 This can amount to several thousand dollars.
 If this is your case, we represent clients on overpayment issues, where we have been able to reduce the amount owed, or even eliminate the obligation to repay the EDD altogether.
+To date we have saved our clients over $100,000 in alleged overpayments and penalties, and the amount continues to rise.

 Contact our office now to set up an appointment to discuss your unemployment insurance case.